Skip to content

 Example (saveOrUpdate):

-// Assume a User entity object where id is a property annotated with TableId
+// Assume a User entity object where id is the property annotated with TableId

 User user = new User();